 The plan has an exhaustive guide for 30 days.
 1 200 calorie per day menu, and interestingly, every day comes with three different kinds of meals with snacks.
-Besides, it is not in every meal that you have to take soup; you only do so when you want to have your lunch.
+Besides, it is not in every meal that you have to eat soup; you only do so when you want to have lunch.

-For instance, according to the plan, you may take cereal and melon chunks for breakfast and have vegetable soup with a salad and cheese tortellini with chicken for lunch.
+For instance, according to the plan, you may eat cereal and melon for breakfast and have vegetable soup with a salad and cheese tortellini with chicken for lunch.
 Then, for your dinner, it could be skillet mac ‘n’ beef.
 You can then have fats or oils, vegetables, dairy, fruits, protein, starch, beverages, and snacks for your add-ons.

 A point worthy of note about the diet is its advocacy for increased physical activity.
 You are expected to engage in this to enjoy improved health outcomes and significant weight loss.